 The Company's policy is to reserve for uncollectible accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance for doubtful accounts is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Other factors that the Company considers include its existing contractual obligations, historical payment patterns of its customers and individual customer circumstances, an analysis of days sales outstanding by customer and geographic region, and a review of the local economic environment and its potential impact on government funding and reimbursement practices.
 Account balances deemed to be uncollectible are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The allowance for doubtful accounts represents probable credit losses of \$120,000 and \$125,000 at June 30, 2021 and March 31, 2021, respectively.
-Additionally, at June 30, 2021 and March 31, 2021 the Company has allowances of \$1,564,000 and \$1,488,000 respectively, related to potential discounts, returns, distributor fees and rebates.
-The allowances are included in Accounts Receivable, net in the accompanying condensed consolidated balance sheets.
+The allowance for doubtful accounts represents probable credit losses of \$112,000 and \$125,000 at September 30, 2021 and March 31, 2021, respectively.
+Additionally, at September 30, 2021 and March 31, 2021 the Company has allowances of \$1,502,000 and \$1,488,000, respectively, related to potential discounts, returns, distributor fees and rebates.
+The allowances are included in accounts receivable, net in the accounts receivable, net in the